Skeletal muscle: Fiber type evolution

-Examples of muscle fiber variation in different animals
+Bodybuilding has shown that changes in muscle mass and force production can change in a matter of months.

+Variation across species

 Invertebrates

 American lobster, Homarus americanus, has three fiber types including fast twitch fibers, slow-twitch and slow-tonic fibers.
 Slow-tonic is a slow twitch-fiber that can sustain longer contractions (tonic).
 In lobsters, muscles in different body parts vary in the muscle fiber type proportions based on the purpose of the muscle group.

 Vertebrates

 In the early development of vertebrate embryos, growth and formation of muscle happens in successive waves or phases of myogenesis.
 The myosin heavy chain isotype is a major determinant of the specific fiber type.
 In zebrafish embryos, the first muscle fibers to form are the slow twitch fibers.
 These cells will undergo migration from their original location to form a monolayer of slow twitch muscle fibers.
 These muscle fibers undergo further differentiation as the embryo matures.

 Reptiles

 In larger animals, different muscle groups will increasingly require different fiber type proportions within muscle for different purposes.
 Turtles, such as Trachemys scripta elegans, have complementary muscles within the neck that show a potential inverse trend of fiber type percentages (one muscle has high percentage of fast twitch, while the complementary muscle will have a higher percentage of slow twitch fibers).
 The complementary muscles of turtles had similar percentages of fiber types.